 Drawing forces on both sides of the fence, Christof Loy triumphs with a universal setting that represents an amalgam of timelines which are indicative of the types of dress worn throughout.
 Toward the end of the overture, we witness an endless parade of twenty something “Woodstockish” color-clad gypsies emptying out of a 1940’s style mini caravan that sets the tone of the ensuing comedy.

-Here we’re introduced to Kate Lindsay’s artful portrayal as former slave Zaida while the Prosdocimo eyes the troupe as a first layer of an unfolding buffo he’s writing.
+Here we’re introduced to Kate Lindsey’s artful portrayal as former slave Zaida while the Prosdocimo eyes the troupe as a first layer of an unfolding buffo he’s writing.
 Thomas Allen’s role as the poet is an important one as he weaves himself between being engulfed in the soap opera to removing himself to become an outside narrator.
 The British baritone, though dapperly dressed in a black suit, progressively gets ensnared in the ensuing battles and becomes more and more beat up, finally appearing as a damaged man complete with bandaged head, leg cast and crutch.
 Allen’s forays into follies is a hit.